jbakse/p5.party/public/examples/ball_drop/README.md

 - **click** to move the obsticle

-> Open this example in two browser windows at once!
+> Try this example in two browser windows at once!